jhukdev/jameshill.dev/src/articles/partial-hydration.md

 const LoginForm = withHydration('LoginForm', Component);
 ```

 Now that you've isolated the component, and provided a way to hydrate it with data, all you'll need to do is run it on the client.
-I normally do something like this in an entry file that's built via a bundler:
+This can be achieved by importing the file into your entry point:

 ```ts
 import './components/login-form';